yugabyte/yugabyte-db/docs/content/preview/faq/yugabytedb-managed-faq.md

 ### Why does the database admin user not have superuser privileges?

 For security reasons, in YugabyteDB Aeon you can't use the yugabyte or postgres users that are available in open-source YugabyteDB, and the cluster database admin user does not have YSQL superuser privileges.
 Instead, the admin is a member of yb_superuser, a role specific to YugabyteDB Aeon clusters.

+{{<lead link="../../yugabyte-cloud/cloud-secure-clusters/cloud-users/">}}
-For information on database roles and privileges in YugabyteDB Aeon clusters, refer to [Database authorization](../../yugabyte-cloud/cloud-secure-clusters/cloud-users/).
+Default YugabyteDB users and roles in YugabyteDB Aeon clusters
+{{</lead>}}

 ### Can I test YugabyteDB locally?